Recent Blog Articles

 - Get recommended vaccinations for the flu and pneumonia, especially if you have heart disease.

-Although your ability to prevent or treat atrial fibrillation with a healthy lifestyle has limits, most people are able to control bothersome symptoms long-term with medication, procedures, or both.
+Although your ability to prevent or treat atrial fibrillation with lifestyle choices has limits, most people are able to control bothersome symptoms long-term with medication, procedures, or both.
 That said, some people run out of safe or effective options, in which case the a-fib will become permanent.
 But with proper anticoagulation, you can still minimize your risk of stroke, the most dangerous complication of this abnormal heart rhythm.

 Image: Nastasic/Getty Images